 Course Description: STAT 7730 is a graduate level course in modern statistical computing methods.
 This course is not about the use of pre-packaged statistical software.
 The main goal of this course is to gain an understanding of advanced techniques and ideas used in implementing mathematical/statistical formulations on computers, with a focus on common statistical approaches.
 Students will be expected to implement the methods we cover in class by programming in a language of their choice.
-I will provide example R or Matlab code that goes along with the material covered in class.
-Students are expected to be able to analyze the code, and apply the basic structure of the code to new problems assigned as homework.
-Note: Students who have had no prior programming experience should expect to spend extra time outside of class reviewing the example code and familiarizing themselves with a statistical programming environment.
+Students can use any programming language for this course.
+Note: Students who have had no prior programming experience should expect to spend extra time outside of class reviewing how to write computer code and familiarizing themselves with a statistical programming environment.

-Grading: The final course grade will be based on homework assignments (70%) and a final project (30%).
+Grading: The final course grade will be based on homework assignments (70%) and a final exam (30%).